-If your specific course (based on the type and intricacy of it) can thrive on Ruzuku, the University Plan is worth it, but you can also start with the Up-and-Comer and upgrade at a later date.
-There is a big advantage to starting with a custom domain in the beginning to reel in students, though.
-Try not to pay monthly, otherwise it can cost you 40% more annually.
+If your specific course (based on its type and intricacy of it) can thrive on Ruzuku, the University Plan is worth it, but you can also start with the Up-and-Comer and upgrade at a later date.
+There is a big advantage to starting with a custom domain, in the beginning, to reel in students, though.
+Try not to pay monthly, otherwise, it can cost you 40% more annually.

 What Makes Ruzuku Stand Out From the Competition?

 Not as much as we would like.
 Ruzuku is a site-hosted LMS that charges around the same (if not, more) than some other great LMS options out there.